Reece Robson: 2021

 Robson played 24 games in 2021, scoring six tries.
 North Queensland would finish the 2021 NRL season in 15th position on the table narrowly avoiding the Wooden Spoon.

 2022

 Robson played 26 matches for North Queensland in the 2022 NRL season as the club finished third on the table and qualified for the finals.
 Robson played in both finals matches including their preliminary final loss to Parramatta.

 On 9 November, Robson signed a two-year contract extension to remain at North Queensland until the end of 2025.

+2023

+On 12 June, Robson was selected to play for New South Wales in game two of the 2023 State of Origin series.
+Robson was retained by New South Wales for game three as the blues lost the series 2-1.

+Robson made 23 appearances for North Queensland in the 2023 NRL season as the club finished 11th on the table.

+2024

+On 26 May, Robson was selected by New South Wales ahead of game one in the 2024 State of Origin series.

+Robson played in all three games as New South Wales won the series 2-1.

+Robson played 23 matches for North Queensland in the 2024 NRL season as they finished 5th on the table.
+Robson played in both finals games for North Queensland as they were eliminated in the second week by Cronulla.
+On 6 December, the Roosters announced that Robson had signed a four year deal to join them from the 2026 season.

+2025

+In May, Robson was selected by New South Wales ahead of game one in the 2025 State of Origin series.
+He played in all three games as New South Wales lost the series 2-1.